-Any parent/chaperone must have a fingerprint card on file with the school before attending any field trip.
+Any parent/chaperone must be approved with the school before attending any field trip.

 Field trips to nearby points of interest are scheduled by various teachers throughout the school year.
 These trips are designed to supplement different aspects of the curriculum and to introduce students to the resources of the community.
 Parents will be notified in advance of any planned field trip.
 Notes will be sent home stating the destination, cost (no checks, please), time and purpose of the proposed trip.